The Colour Brown

 Brown also can be used to turn sterile, cold white into a pleasing creamy white hue.
 Even more and it will be beige.

-- The colour brown is steadfast, aromatic, fragrant and sweet
+- The color brown is steadfast, aromatic, fragrant and sweet

 - It refers to mud, dirt and the fertile soil